 TSUCHI FUZZ v2

 For a classic germanium fuzz, dial the GAIN back, and turn the CUT right up.
 Leave the BASS EXPANDER off.
 For some reshaped flavour: turn the GAIN up higher.
 This is more gain than you should rightfully squeeze out of a two-transistor fuzz, but dialing the CUT knob back a little can tighten the bottom-end flabbiness and make some refined fuzz-drive.
 The BASS EXPANDER can optionally be used to-taste to replace the low end reduced by the CUT control.
 N.B. for purity of design, this pedal uses a positively grounded case.
 As such, it needs to be run from an isolated power supply, or battery.
 IE this pedal may not be suitable for a daisy-chain power supply.
 Battery use is not necessarily preferred.
-Not in production |
+This is built in a small-footprint Hammond 1590B enclosure.
+Not currently in production |

 Mike Hermans |